Jacob Rehm: Third tenure in the police department (1865–1872)

-Beginning in 1871, Rehm served on the Chicago Police Board, retiring from it in May of the following year.
+Beginning in 1871, Rehm joined the Chicago Police Board.
+He retired from the board in May of the following year.
 He was replaced on the board by Ernest Klokke.

 In the 1871 municipal elections, he was involved with the "Fireproof" ticket, which elected Joseph Medill in the mayoral race.

+In 1872, Rehm (at the time a sergeant) was forced to resign from the police force after improperly releasing a prisoner.

+Fourth tenure in the police department

-In 1872, Rehm, then a sergeant, was forced to resign from the police force after improperly releasing a prisoner.
-He later rejoined as a sergeant, but was fired in 1873 for obeying the police commissioners over embattled General Superintendent Elmer Washburn.
+Rehem rejoined the police force as a sergeant, but was fired again in 1873 for obeying the police commissioners over embattled General Superintendent Elmer Washburn.

 For the 1873 election cycle, Rehm was politically involved with the People's Party.
 The party's mayoral candidate that year, Harvey D. Colvin, was successful.

+Fifth tenure in the department (1875)

-At the request of Michael C. McDonald, a crime boss influential in Chicago politics who was friendly with Rehm, newly-elected mayor Colvin appointed Rehm to again as General Superintendent of Police.
+At the request of Michael C. McDonald, a crime boss influential in Chicago politics who was friendly with Rehm, newly-elected mayor Colvin appointed Rehm to again as general superintendent of police.
 Rehm was appointed after Elmer Washburn resigned.
 During this tenure, in exchange for $30,000, Rehm provided McDonald access to confidential police records.

+Whiskey ring scandal, resignation, and conviction

 McDonald and Rehm also collaborated as part of the Whiskey Ring, in which they would siphon federal tax dollars from alcohol tax and would funnel the money into Rehm's personal bank accounts, as well as bank accounts of Anton C. Hesing and other political allies of McDonald.

-Rehm resigned as General Superintendent of Police on October 4, 1875.
-He resigned in scandal.

-Rehm served six months of prison time and paid a $10,000 fine for his role in the Whiskey Ring.
+Rehm resigned as general superintendent of police on October 4, 1875, embroiled in scandal.
+Rehm would ultimately serve six months of prison time and pay a $10,000 fine for his role in the Whiskey Ring.
 His sentencing came on July 7, 1876.

+Private sector career

 Rehm was involved with the construction of the North Side streetcars.
 Among the streetcar companies he was invested in were the North Chicago City Railway and the North Division Railway Company.
 He was also involved in the leadership of such companies.

 In 1891, Rehm built an August Fiedler-designed mansion in Chicago's Gold Coast neighborhood.

-Later life
+Death

 Rehm died March 6, 1915, of paralysis.